MicrosoftDocs/defender-docs/exposure-management/security-metrics.md

 - Learn about [security metrics](exposure-insights-overview.md#metrics).
 - [Review permissions and prerequisites needed](prerequisites.md) for working with Security Exposure Management.
+- Note possible preview issues:
+    - Some instances of affected assets information (largely information originating in Secure score) don't appear on the **Affected Items** tab in an individual metric.
+    - Some critical asset information for assets in the **Affected Items** tab doesn't show.
+    - Asset details are calculated on demand.
+    - Cloud-related metrics are only available if Microsoft Defender for Cloud is available in the subscription, and the Defender Cloud Security Posture Management (CSPM) plan is enabled.
+    - In some cases, metrics are more specific than the scope of the related recommendations.
+In this case, the asset detail shown doesn't align with the asset details of the related recommendations.
+    - If you remove a workload, you can't refresh the metric status and the asset details for the workload's related metrics.

 ## Review security metrics